by: Helge, published: May 24, 2025, updated: May 31, 2025, in

 Camera Recordings

-It would make a lot of sense to synchronize Frigate’s recordings to a cloud storage service for safekeeping in case a burglar finds the NVR.
+It makes a lot of sense to synchronize Frigate’s recordings to a cloud storage service for safekeeping in case a burglar finds the NVR.
 Ideally, Frigate would have built-in functionality for cloud backup.
 Until that is the case, we can build it ourselves.
-Details to follow soon.
+See this article for a complete solution.

 Previous Article Elasticsearch ES|QL: Energy Consumption Chart With Home Assistant Data